 A week after your release date is a perfect time to dive into the numbers.
-Check your Audience page on Spotify for Artists to see how your listen, stream, and follower counts were impacted by your release.
+Check your Audience page on Spotify for Artists to see how your listen, stream, and follower counts were impacted by your release, and check out source of streams data to see how listeners found you.
 If you have earlier releases, compare their performance on your Music page.
 All of these insights are there to help you tweak and optimize your release strategy going forward.

-9. Take advantage of the many resources Spotify for Artists has for you
+11. Take advantage of Spotify for Artists resources

-Each of these steps is easy to implement and that’s intentional: The goal is to help you confidently prepare for a successful release day.
-But it’s important to remember—this is a marathon not a sprint.
+Each of these steps is easy to implement, and that’s intentional: The goal is to help you confidently prepare for a successful release day.
+But it’s important to remember that this is a marathon, not a sprint.
 Just like with your art, building a career and making meaningful connections that convert your listeners to fans is a process that takes time.
-Stay steady with your creative vision, keep plugging away, and as Cyndi Lauper counsels: "You can't really judge yourself: you just have to do it!"
+Stay steady with your creative vision, keep plugging away, and as Cyndi Lauper counsels: "You can't really judge yourself.
+You just have to do it!"